One of the biggest questions we get asked is, “How much does full-service third-party self storage management cost?”

-For example, Extra Space takes 6% of gross revenue before tenant insurance and 100% of the tenant insurance revenue as part of their standard fee.
-Some limited service management companies charge a fixed fee.
-Others, like Crescendo Self Storage Management structure the fee as a percentage of gross revenue (typically 6%) and a percentage of the tenant insurance proceeds, but customize the proposal based on the details of the specific engagement to find a structure that is reasonable for both parties.
+For example, Extra Space takes 6% of gross revenue before tenant insurance.
+Then, they take100% of the tenant insurance revenue as part of their standard fee.
+On the other hand, some limited-service management companies charge a fixed fee while others, like Crescendo Self Storage Management, structure the fee as a percentage of gross revenue (typically 6%) and a percentage of the tenant insurance revenue.
+However, we customize the proposal based on the details of the specific engagement to find a structure that is reasonable for both parties.

-The reason for this is that the work to manage a storage facility doesn’t drop dramatically if it is a small facility with a small revenue stream.
-In most cases, there is still the same staff to recruit, train, and manage.
-There are still contractors to hire to take care of the gate, driveways, pest control, landscaping, roll-up doors, HVAC, roof, and the building as a whole.
-Furthermore, there are still computers and printers that stop working.
-There are still financial statements to produce and monthly reports to write and deliver to the ownership.
+This may sound backwards, but the work to manage a storage facility doesn’t drop dramatically for a small facility with a small revenue stream.
+In most cases, there is still the same number of staff to recruit, train, and manage.
+Also, there are still contractors to hire to maintain the gate, driveways, pest control, landscaping, roll-up doors, HVAC, roof, and the building as a whole.
+Furthermore, there are still computers, printers, and other technologies that stop working and need to be replaced.